SOLV-Code/SPATFunctions-Package/README.md

 ### Data Treatment Functions

+* *summarizeData():* function to generate a summary of the variables in a data frame (incl. checking for skewness, multimodality, correlation, and proportion of missing values)
 * *fixData():* function that uses *summarizeData()* and some general rules to automatically apply *transformData()* as needed, as well as drop any highly correlated variables (e.g. would remove one of size and weight).
 * *rollupData():* function that rolls up a data set from individual samples to annual values, and from annual values to various summaries.
 For example, go from a file with individual size records to a time series of annual medians, to a classification of Large vs. Small.
 The idea is to basically build a case-specific user-friendly wrapper for the dplyr functionality of *group_by() %>% summarise()*